Compare performance metrics of your pages against each other or your competitors using Google PageSpeed Insights.

 Easily compare Lighthouse and Chrome UX Report data for all pages in clear and simple graphs.

-Understand for which pages the speed of user experience meets the requirements set by Google.
+Understand for which pages the speed of user experience meets the Lighthouse and Chrome UX Report thresholds set by Google.

 Export specific performance insights with developers, content managers, designers, conversion specialist and other stakeholders by exporting data to image, CSV and JSON files.